AdriannaDJ/mars_analysis/README.md

 ## Resources
 - https://www.geeksforgeeks.org/how-to-convert-python-dictionary-to-json/ : exporting data into json file
-- Referenced lesson acitivies from Module 11 Data Collection.
+- Referenced lesson activies from Module 11 Data Collection.
 - Xpert Learning Assistant was used to assist in debugging errors in coding.